hanazaq/Book_Analysis/README.md

 # Libraries:
 1_ Tweepy: collect data from Twitter
 2_ Numpy and Pandas: clean, analyze, and preset data in quick charts and tables
-3_ Flask with HTML and CSS: create website and link between the screens effectively
+3_ HTML and CSS: edit website's template
+4_ Flask: link website's pages
-4_ Charts js: present charts on the website that are easy to read
+4_ Charts js: present the charts on the website, easier to read
 <br/>
 Screenshot from Book Analysis website, enjoy your jounrey ;D